smithclay/otlp2parquet/docs/get-started/deployment/cloudflare.md

 ## 2. Deployment to Cloudflare

-Once you've tested locally, you can deploy your Worker to the Cloudflare global network.
+After local testing, you can deploy the Worker to the Cloudflare global network.

 ### Option A: Quick Start (Deploy Button)

-The easiest way to deploy is to use the deploy button, which forks the repository and handles the initial setup automatically.
+The easiest way to deploy is with the deploy button, which forks the repository and handles the initial setup automatically.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/smithclay/otlp2parquet)